 Sustainability Communities Report is presented by the League of Women Voters of Benton and Franklin Counties.

 E3 WA worked to bring together community action / public education organizations including under the E3 umbrella.
-Coordination of these organizatons was later taken on by staff at the REACH museum,
+Coordination of these organizations was later taken on by staff at the REACH museum.

 First Community Forum to raise awareness among developers, policymakers, planners and all related professionals about sustainable development practice and how it benefits human health and economic development for communities.

 Confluence Community Action Network, formed after the E3 Forum in 2008, created a hub for resource sharing on sustainability.
 Held workshops on starting community gardens which led to first Richland then other cities creating community gardens in their parks.